bopoh24/go-max7219-rpi/README.md

 * Works with pre-assembled 4-in-1 MAX7219 LED module matrices.
 * Set the rotational direction of the MAX7219 LED modules.
     * Some of the pre-assembled 4-in-1 LED modules are connected "upsidedown" to the circuit board.
-Using the <i>reversed</i> rotational directions allows for supporting of these MAX7219 4-in-1 LED module matrices.
+Using the <i>inverted</i> rotational directions allows for supporting of these MAX7219 4-in-1 LED module matrices.
-* Sliding of text with blank padding before and after text
+* Sliding of text with blank padding before and after text.

 ## Usage ##